dmakogon/keystone-cosmosdb-how-to/README.md

 ### Generate your Keystone.js CMS

 Now comes the fun part: creating your CMS.
-Navigate to a directory where you'd like to place your Keystone.js deployment, and run the following `yeoman` command:
+Navigate to a directory where you'd like to place your Keystone.js CMS deployment, and run the following `yeoman` command:

 ```
 yo keystone